How Much Thought Are You Putting Into Website Content Creation?

-A lot of advice exists about creating blogs, social media posts, and other types of creative content, but one often overlooked skill is designing content for your website.
-While creative content is fun and exciting to plan and produce, your website will play a crucial role in your business’s overall brand and presence.
+A lot of advice exists about creating blog posts, social media posts, and other types of creative content, but one often overlooked skill is designing content for your website.
+While creative content is fun and exciting to plan and produce, your website content creation will play a crucial role in your business’s overall brand and presence.
 It’s a business tool that serves multiple purposes:

 - A way to be found

 - A way to convey who you are and what you do

 - A way to market

 - A way to generate revenue